THE WHITE HOUSE

 White House and USDA to Honor “Champions of Change” for Agriculture

-Catherine Bryan joined First Nations Development Institute as a program officer in July 2008.
+Catherine Bryan joined First Nations Development Institute as a program officer in July 2008, then served as Senior Program Officer and, in 2017, she became Director of Programs - Strengthening Tribal & Community Institutions.
 She collaborates with other First Nations staff members to design and implement diverse projects that support and strengthen asset-building efforts undertaken by tribal government programs, Native nonprofits, and other Native community organizations.
 Catherine’s project implementation duties include organizing and planning asset-building convenings, drafting grant reports, planning and providing training sessions, conducting research and performing evaluations.

 Prior to joining First Nations, Catherine was a legal analyst for the National Tribal Justice Resource Center (NTJRC), a training and technical assistance provider for tribal justice systems.
 Her focus at NTJRC centered on assisting tribal justice systems in obtaining and implementing federal grants to expand tribal court services in the area of child support enforcement.
 She also serves as a grant reviewer for various federal agencies.